-Removing, rewriting or editing the pages of the manual and their contents is not allowed.
-PIETRO FIORENTINI S.p.A. shall not be held liable for any damage to people, animals and property caused by failure to adhere to the warnings and operating procedures described in this manual.
+Removing, rewriting or modifying the pages of the manual and their contents is not allowed.
+PIETRO FIORENTINI S.p.A. shall not be held liable for any damage to people, animals and property caused

-2.6 - LANGUAGE
+2.6 -LANGUAGE

 The original instruction manual was drawn up in Italian.

 Any translations into additional languages are to be made from the original instruction manual.